We are your average ordinary, SUPERHUMAN Punishers of evil rock and roll band

 Shock and Awe: In addition to his rapport with stripey big cats, Miklik the Tiger Rider from "Tiger Rider vs. the Time Sprinkler!" has powers of lightning control.

-Forever and ever, can't you see?
-We were meant to be, but you tried to leave Stuck together, it was easy to do Always together, new and improved
+Stuck together, you and me Always together, like honey and bees Forever and ever, can't you see?
+We were meant to be, but you tried to leave

 The narrator of "Hot Summer Nights (Won't Last Forever)!" comes across as a bit of this, with his persistent attempts to get in touch with his ex-girlfriend Elizabeth.
 It's no wonder she pretended to move to Alaska.